DFHack/scripts/docs/emigrate-nobles.rst

 The unit must not be assigned to a squad.

 Warning!
-Nobles will not surrender any assigned items, be sure to unassign your artefacts before using this tool.
+Nobles will not surrender any symbols of office before leaving, be sure to unassign your artefacts before using this tool.

 Usage
 -----